Updated July 26, 2023.

 This is one of the oldest tea gardens in the US and it's worth a visit.

-Have a zen experience meandering though the lovely pathways, over the arched bridge, and into the moon-viewing garden before refreshing yourself with Japanese treats in the open air tea house.
+Have a zen experience meandering though the lovely pathways, over the arched bridge, and past the koi ponds, before refreshing yourself with Japanese treats in the open air tea house.

 More on the Japanese Tea Garden.